jhkrischel/world-war-weird/2-campaign-1.md

 	- What will Professor Watanabe's wife think about seeing Dr. Google again?
 	- What will Professor Watanabe's wife think about seeing Myne again?

+* Will Myne and Dr. Google survive a kidnap attempt by the Fremulons?
+* Will Myne and Dr. Google escape from the Fremulon secret base?
+	- Will Myne and Dr. Google find a way out of their cell?
+	- Will Myne and Dr. Google find friends also in the prison?
+	- Will Myne and Dr. Google make it past the first level of traps?
+	- Will Myne and Dr. Google make it past the second level of guards?
+	- Will Myne and Dr. Google manage to pilot the spaceship out of the base?
+* Will Myne and Dr. Google learn the secret Fremulon plans?
+* Will Myne and Dr. Google survive a battle of wits with the Fremulon archenemy?

+* Will the team get the allied military to attack and destroy the ocean base before it repairs itself?
+* What additional Fremulon plans will they uncover in the computer banks of the shuttle they stole?
+* Will the stolen shuttle survive the Fremulon pursuit?
+* Will the team survive a crash landing on a desert island?
+* What mystery ally will they find on the island, and what attack will they have to fend off?

 #### NPCs

 * Supporting